jeffdonthemic/jeffdonthemic.github.io/_posts/2009-04-30-google-app-engine-for-java-demo-app.markdown

 ---
 layout: post
 title:  Google App Engine for Java Demo Application
-description: Google App Engine for Java was released a couple of weeks ago and I finally...
+description: Google App Engine for Java was released a couple of weeks ago and I finally found some time to finish up my first demo application.
+My original idea was to do a Java version of the Salesforce.com demo that I did in Python on Google App Engine , but I quickly found out that Google App Engine for Java does not support Web services.
+Hopefully there will be a workaround from Salesforce.com sometime in the near future to make this possible.
+This demo has the same functionality as the Python version e
 date: 2009-04-30 14:40:04 +0300
-image:  '/images/stock/6.jpg'
+image:  '/images/slugs/google-app-engine-for-java-demo-app.jpg'
 tags:   ["2009", "public"]
 ---
 <p>Google App Engine for Java was released a couple of weeks ago and I finally found some time to finish up my first demo application.
 My original idea was to do a Java version of the <a href="/2009/04/14/forcecom-google-app-engine-python/" target="_blank">Salesforce.com demo that I did in Python on Google App Engine</a>, but I quickly found out that Google App Engine for Java does not support Web services.
 Hopefully there will be a workaround from Salesforce.com sometime in the near future to make this possible.</p>